growerp/growerp/CONTRIBUTING.md

     bug:    - A bug fix.
     perf:   - A change that improves performance.
     refactor: - A change that neither fixes a bug nor adds a feature.
-    revert: - A change that reverts a previous commit.
+    revert: - A change that reverts (part of) a previous commit.
     upgrade: - upgrade third party packages